-- A. A History and Physical (H&P) is required for all inpatient admissions, observation patients, outpatients undergoing invasive procedures, Newborns, and patients admitted to swing beds. - B. The History and Physical must be completed within 24 hours after admission or readmission, and prior to any invasive procedure.
-(See the exception in C.)
+- A. A History & Physical (H&P) is required for all inpatient admissions, observation patients, newborns, and outpatients undergoing invasive procedures. - B. The History & Physical must be completed within 24 hours after admission or readmission or before any invasive procedure is performed.
+(See the exception in C. below)

-C. A History and Physical performed and documented up to 30 days prior to an admission, readmission, or procedure may be used for that admission, readmission, or procedure provided there is an examination and update performed within 24 hours after the admission or readmission, and prior to any procedure documenting any significant changes.
-If there are no significant changes, there must be a note stating this office prenatal record, signed by the physician, may be used as the History and Physical for an obstetrical patient.
-The most recent patient assessment must be within 24 hours of admission, or an update regarding any significant changes since the last entry must be documented.
-If there are no significant changes, there must be a notation to that effect.
+C. A History and Physical performed and documented up to 30 days prior to an admission, readmission, or procedure may be used for that admission, readmission, or procedure provided there is an examination and update performed within 24 hours after the admission, readmission, and prior to any procedure documenting any significant changes.
+If there are no significant changes, there must be a note.

-- D. An H&P from another hospital may be used as long as the dictating physician is a member of a Parkview Health Medical Staff and the physician using the H&P indicates that the information has been reviewed and that he/she concurs with the findings.
-This must be documented in the chart. - E. A current History and Physical must be on the chart prior to surgery or an invasive procedure.
-When transcription delays do not allow for the report to be transcribed prior to surgery, such as the case of an emergency surgery, the Attending Physician will document pertinent past history, vital signs, known allergies and any other information that should be known by other caregivers prior to surgery. - F. A consult note may serve as the History & Physical provided all the elements of an H&P are present.
-It is the responsibility of the Attending Physician to clarify with the consultant who will be responsible for the H&P. - G. Oral Surgeons may be privileged to perform medical H & P's.
-Dentists, and Podiatrists are responsible for the H&P pertinent to their area of specialty. - H. The complete History and Physical must be performed by those Medical Staff Members with Privileges to do so and shall include the following elements. - 1.
-History: current (home) medications per the medication reconciliation process, chief complaint; present illness; relevant past, social, and family history; allergies; review of pertinent systems. - 2.
-Examination: General appearance, vital signs and pertinent body systems. - 3.
-For pediatric patients developmental age and immunization status when pertinent to the medical condition. - 4. - 5.
+- D. An office prenatal record, signed by the physician, may be used as the History & Physical for an obstetrical patient.
+The most recent physical status must be within 24 hours of admission or an update regarding any significant changes since the last entry must be documented.
+If there are no significant changes, there must be a notation to that effect. - E. A consult note may serve as the History & Physical provided all the elements of an H&P are present.
+It is the responsibility of the Attending Physician to clarify with the consultant who will be responsible for the H&P. - F. An H&P from another hospital may be used as long as the dictating physician is a member of a Parkview Health Medical Staff and the physician using the H&P indicates that the information has been reviewed and that he/she concurs with the findings.
+This activity must be documented in the chart.

+- G. The current History and Physical must be on the chart prior to surgery or an invasive procedure.
+When transcription delays do not allow for the report to be transcribed prior to surgery, such as the case of an emergency surgery, the Attending Physician will document pertinent past history, vital signs, known allergies and any other information that should be known by other caregivers prior to surgery. - H. Oral Surgeons may be privileged to perform medical H & Ps Dentists and Podiatrist are responsible for the H&P pertinent to their area of specialty. - I. The complete History and Physical must be performed by those Medical Staff Members with privileges to do so and shall include the following elements: - 1.
+History: Chief complaint; present illness; relevant past, social, and family history; summary of psychosocial needs as appropriate to patient's age; medications; allergies; review of pertinent systems which may include general, skin, head, eyes, ears, nose, throat, neck, respiratory, cardiovascular, gastrointestinal, genitourinary, gynecological, musculoskeletal, neurological, psychiatric. - 2.
+Examination: General appearance, and at least seven of the following as relevant: vital signs, head, eyes, ears, nose, neck, chest, lungs, heart, abdomen, genitourinary, extremities, back, skin, neurological, lymphatic system, psychiatric. - 3.
+For pediatric patients, developmental assessment and immunization status when pertinent to the medical condition. - 4.
+Diagnostic impression. - 5.
+Treatment plan.